Marginal Costing: Definition

 Limitations of Marginal Costing

-(1).
-Wrong assumption of classification of expenses.
-Here it is assumed that the expenses are grouped as fix and variable while certain expenses, such as Bonus to employees, welfare activities expenditure are purely caused by management decisions and have no reference to output or time.
+(1) Incorrect assumptions for classification of expenses: It is assumed that the expenses are grouped as fixed and variable, while certain expenses (e.g., employee bonuses) are purely caused by management decisions and have no reference to output or time.

-(2).
-Marginal costing technique does not give due attention to time factor.
-There are cases where the marginal cost of two output is the same yet one takes twice time than the other thus, job taking more time is costly than the lesser time.
+(2) Marginal costing does not give due attention to the time factor: There are cases where the marginal cost of two outputs is the same, yet one takes twice the time to produce as the other.
+However, in reality, jobs that take more time are more costly.

-(4) Fixed expenses are controllable.
-Marginal costing technique ignores the fact that fixed costs are always controllable.
+(4) Fixed expenses are controllable: Marginal costing ignores the fact that fixed costs are always controllable.
 The technique of budgetary control can be helpful in controlling the amount of fixed overheads.

-(5) Lack of calculation.
-The technique of marginal costing does not provide any standard for the evaluation of performance.
-A system of budgetary control and standard costing gives more effective control than the technique of marginal costing.
+(5) Lack of calculation: Marginal costing does not provide any standard for performance evaluation.
+A system of budgetary control and standard costing gives more effective control compared to marginal costing.

-(6).
-Wrong basis of stock and work in progress.
-Under marginal costing, stock and work in progress are valued on the basis of marginal cost and the fixed costs are taken into account thus these expenses are lesser charge.
+(6) Wrong basis of stock and work-in-progress: Under marginal costing, stock and work-in-progress are valued based on the marginal cost, and fixed costs are taken into account.
+Thus, these expenses are a lesser charge.

-(7).
-Limited output.
-The study of marginal costing is suitable upto a limited extent.
-There is every possibility that beyond a specific limit of output, fixed expenses can show unusual jump.
+(7) Limited output: The study of marginal costing is suitable only to a limited extent.
+There is every possibility that beyond a specific limit of output, fixed expenses will show an unusual jump.

-(8).
-Various factors that affect production cost.
-The BEP is effected by fixed and variable costs.
-Yet there are other factors that affect output such as: efficiency of man and machinery, plant capacity and technical ability.
+(8) Various factors affect production cost: The BEP is affected by fixed and variable costs under marginal costing.
+However, other factors may affect output, including the efficiency of men and machinery, plant capacity, and technical capabilities.